Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Getting Your Fishing License In Wisconsin

 A one-day license for non-residents is only going to cost you $10.
-You’re going to need to add a $10 trout stamp to this.
+However, you will need to add a $10 trout stamp to this.
 A 15-day non-resident license will cost you $28.
 A non-resident annual license will be $50.
 As long as you remember to add the trout stamp to your license, you’ll be good to go!

 Where to Fish In Wisconsin

-Wisconsin is obviously well known for the fishing in the “big lakes” and many inland lakes are well-known for their awesome family fishing charter expeditions.
+Wisconsin is obviously well known for fishing in the “big lakes,” and many inland lakes are well-known for their awesome family fishing charter expeditions.
 Wisconsin has a great philosophy for nature and improving angling for kids.
-Trout have flourished in the state and also has some great opportunities for beginners including kids to learn and enjoy trout fishing.
+Trout have flourished in the state and also has some great opportunities for beginners, including kids, to learn and enjoy trout fishing.

-Go and check out this Orvis Wisconsin Fly fishing School, it’s great for families and kids.
+Go and check out this Orvis Wisconsin Fly Fishing School; it’s a great option for anglers to bring your family and kids.

 Fishing at Kinnickinnic River